udbj/ansible-aws/README.md

 `ansible-playbook setup_ec2.yml --tags clear_ec2`

 ## Notes
-* The script allows traffic from all addresses.
+* The ports allow traffic from all addresses.
 Configure the security rules as per your needs.